davidseddy1/ReputationIndex/docs/userguide/employer-referral-user-guide.md

 16. Navigate to [Referral form](https://main.d2qwhcudgunbox.amplifyapp.com)

-17. Paste the address/public_key into the Employer Identification Field

-18. Your company name should appear on the right hand side and a message should appear below
+17. Paste the address/public_key into the Employer Identification Field and click "select," your company name should appear on the right hand side and a message should appear below.

-19. Copy the message and keep it somewhere on hand
+18. Copy the message and keep it on hand, it may be helpful to paste it somewhere you can recopy it.

-20. Navigate to Bitcoin core to sign the message
+19. Navigate to the Bitcoin core console to sign the message

-21. In the console type dumpprivkey followed by your address in quotation marks
+20. In the console type dumpprivkey followed by your address in quotation marks:
+    - EX: dumpprivkey "public_key/address"

-22. The output is your private key, copy your private key
+21. The output is your private key, copy your private key

-23. In the console, proceed to type signwithprivkey followed by your private key in quotation marks and the message in quotation marks
+22. In the console, proceed to type signwithprivkey followed by your private key in quotation marks and the message in quotation marks:
+    - EX: signwithprivkey "private_key" "message"

-24. Your digital signature will be produced, copy the digital signature
+23. Your digital signature will be produced, copy the digital signature

-25. Navigate back to the form, and paste the signature in the text box next to digital signature
+24. Navigate back to the Referral form and paste the signature in the text box next to digital signature, click "select"

+25. Now enter the Employee Unique Identifier for the employee you plan to refer, then click "select"

+26. You should now see the employee name and the referral form should have become visible.
+Follow the instructions on the form and fill out the survey accordingly.

+27. Once you have finished the form, click "Submit"